aalimzhanov/SheepyTime/README.md

 We should have a class (or this can be made in the main class) which initializes the game and all of the game environment.
 This class should be outside the packages.

-Right now our Player model is breaking MVC because it imports controllers and other models to work.
-(I just checked your updated code and it seems this is fixed).

 Reworked the Nightmare controller and Nightmare view to adhere to MVC

 Reworked the Gameboard controller and Gameboard view to adhere to MVC